+- Accessing Institutions: This area explores women’s legal ability to interact with public authorities and the private sector in the same way as men.
 Studies show that legally sanctioned gender inequality has a significant negative impact on a country’s economic growth because it prevents a large portion the population from fully participating in the economy, thus lowering the average ability of the workforce.
 1 When one gender receives fewer legal rights, both the country’s potential labor force and potential pool of entrepreneurs decreases.

 - Using Property: This area analyzes women’s ability to own, control, and inherit property.
 Owning and having an equal say in their use of property not only increases women’s financial security, but is also associated with their increased bargaining power within the household.
 2